Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 4. Simultaneous Operations (SIMOPS)

 A permit normally assesses hazards within a single job.
-But risks often emerge between permits, particularly during simultaneous operations.
-See SIMOPs and Permit-to-Work: Where Work Coordination Fails.
+Risks often emerge between permits, particularly during simultaneous operations.
+The coordination failures this creates are examined in SIMOPS and Permit-to-Work: Managing Overlapping Risks in High-Hazard Operations.

 Check: